 This can vary based on the number of core layers of energy absorbing material required to mitigate the threat posed by a particular application.
 The most common Blast Control Barrier design utilized in industrial applications contains 4 core layers and weighs about three quarters of a pound per square foot.

-Typically they are manufactured in dimensions of 25 feet and under but can be made in larger sizes.
-Our patented closure design allows the blankets or curtains to be connected to one another and ensures the connection points are as impenetrable as the product itself.
-This modular design makes it possible to create an enclosure system of virtually any size.
-This also allows our systems to be reconfigured for different applications since all sides can be connected using the Torque LockTM closure system.
+Typically, they are manufactured in dimensions of 25 feet or less but can be made in larger sizes.
+Blast Control’s patented Torque LockTM closure system allows barriers to be connected to one another and ensures the connection points are as impenetrable as the barrier itself.
+This modular design makes it possible to create an enclosure of virtually any size.
+The Torque LockTM system allows our barriers to be reconfigured for different applications and dimensions.

 Yes, they have been tested and are currently being utilized in several applications to arrest fluid ejection at very high pressures.

 Pressure alone is not the determining factor for product capability.
-Additional layers can be provided for almost any reasonable pressure.
-The determining factor is the amount of energy in the ejected projectile and the size of its impact area must be considered when designing any projectile barrier system.
+The amount of energy a projectile possesses and the size of its impact area must be considered when designing any projectile barrier system.
 For this reason, Blast Control conducts an engineering analysis for each project in order to determine the appropriate barrier design for the application.
 A certain number of core layers can be utilized to provide adequate protection for virtually any reasonable pressure.
 Our four-layer system will handle most projectiles generated by 15,000 psi hydraulic pressure and many smaller projectiles at up to 25,000 psi.
 Each Blast Control product is an engineered solution.